CENG502-Projects/CENG502-Spring2023/Barutcu/Readme.md

 *Figure 9: My Results on Sensor Placement Problem*

 As can be seen on the figures, mine results approaches the greedy solution quicker than the author's.
-This might be due to strategy to dealing with missing columns in data that author chooses.
+This might be due to strategy to dealing with missing columns in data and order of the arrival of the items.

 # 4. Conclusion